Ranger-qyf/tor/README.md

 Tor protects your privacy on the internet by hiding the connection between your Internet address and the services you use.
-We believe Tor is reasonably secure, but please ensure you read the instructions and configure it properly utyrtyyt.
+We believe Tor is reasonably secure, but please ensure you read the instructions and configure it properly utyrtyyt.ssss

 ## Build